UWB-Adv-Data-Vis-2025-Sp/tidy-model/README.md

 ## Going deeper

 Congratulations!
-You wrote your first (in this class) code for performing a linear regression analysis on data.
+You wrote your first code for performing a linear regression analysis on data.
 These methods can be easily adapted for modeling nearly any data set.
 The basic ideas and formulas used here can be adopted to run logistic regression models, multiple linear models, hierarchical models, and many other approaches.

 Consider additional resources to deepen your knowledge for your particular area of interest.